-This chapter presents an introduction to syntax and methods necessary to develop useful Jasmine ODQL queries.
+This section presents an introduction to syntax and methods necessary to develop useful Jasmine ODQL queries.

-The easiest way to run ODQL queries against Jasmine ODB is through the ODQL interpreter (codqlie) from a Windows Command Prompt, as mentioned in section 4.2.
+The easiest way to run ODQL queries against Jasmine ODB is through the ODQL interpreter (codqlie) from a Command Prompt window, as mentioned in section 4.2.
 Codqlie takes a number of parameters where the most important ought to be -execFile.
 This parameter runs the file specified as a script against the database.
 Other useful parameters are easily displayed through the -h parameter which displays the full argument list.

-All rows issued in codqlie have to have en ending semicolon ";".

-It is possible to commentary text right in the middle of the ODQL text.
-Use the /\ markup to initiate the start of a comment, and \/ to terminate it.

-All commands in ODQL are case sensitive, so check spelling and names carefully since Jasmine has a poor error feedback.
-Many of the reserved words are spelled in lower case, check the correct syntax in Jasmine Database Developer's reference found at: ftp.ca.com/pub/jasmine/docs/nt\202.

-ODQL is not OQL!
+- All commands issued in codqlie have to have en ending semicolon ";". - It is possible to commentary text right in the middle of the ODQL text.
+Use the /\ markup to indicate the start of a comment, and \/ to terminate it. - All commands in ODQL are case sensitive, so check spelling and names carefully since Jasmine has a poor error feedback.
+Many of the reserved words are spelled in lower case, check the correct syntax in Jasmine Database Developer's reference found under Start >> Programs >> Databases >> Jasmine ii >> Documentation or at ftp.ca.com/pub/jasmine/docs/nt\202. - ODQL is not OQL!
 OQL is the foundation for ODQL but the syntax and functionality differ quite a bit.
 (For example ODQL cannot traverse through collections with the '.' qualifier.
 These need to be scanned through).
-In return you are able to use IF-THEN-ELSE statements etc. Do not expect every OQL syntax to work in Jasmine!
+In return you are able to use IF-THEN-ELSE statements etc. Do not expect every OOL syntax to work in Jasmine!